These

 |

-of the fun features of our stay was this warthog who showed up in our garden
+of the highlights of our stay was waking up to this

 one morning.